alanta/Kontent.Statiq/README.md

 This means that the Kontent Delivery SDK was unable to resolve the type of content included in your rich text field.
 Make sure you read the section on structured content and follow the configuration steps.

-> Links to other pages don't work
+#### Links to other pages don't work

 Implement and register a link resolver.
 See the [Kontent docs](https://github.com/Kentico/kontent-delivery-sdk-net/wiki/Resolving-Links-to-Content-Items) for more information.

-> Null reference while rendering Razor
+#### Null reference while rendering Razor

 Make sure all your classes are in a namespace.

-> A _Bad request_ occurs while loading data from Kontent
+#### A _Bad request_ occurs while loading data from Kontent

 If you have a lot of content items, use the items-feed by calling `.WithItemsFeed()` method on the Kontent module.

+#### Why is this project Beta?

+Mostly because Statiq itself is still beta and release packages should not rely on beta dependencies.
+As soon as Statiq moves to 1.0, so will this project.
+The Kontent Statiq is being used in production projects.

 ## How do I build this repo?